DeadLyBro/teamly-self-bot-console/README.md

 But I can't guarantee anything.
 Use at your own risk.

-Automating user accounts is againt [Teamly's Terms of Service](https://teamly.one/tos).
+Automating user accounts is may be againt [Teamly's Terms of Service](https://teamly.one/tos).

 ## Listen to events, do some advanced stuff